Kixunil/debcrafter/README.md

 About
 -----

 **Warning: debcrafter is huge WIP!
 Stuff will definitelly change, but if you're willing to join adventure, PRs are open.
-This thing is not well-tested yet!**
+This thing is not well-tested yet!
+I believe the code has directory-traversal vulnerability.
+Don't run on untrusted inputs!**

 If you ever attempted to build Debian packages that work together very well, you probably found out it's a tedious task.